PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 #### b).
 Pathway Information

 ![StatsDisplay](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/StatsDisplay.png)
 *Fig.7d.
-Summary of the visualised pathway*
+Summary of the visualised pathway.*

 The panel displayed at the bottom of the screen provides key information about the currently visualised pathway.
 This includes:
 - The name of the pathway currently being viewed.